Wed. 3/21 is Last chance to reserve your spot!

 What you can do:

 This sale is an important fundraiser and even a few hours of help makes a big difference.
-Please email joanne (email@example.com) or bonnie (firstname.lastname@example.org) or call the office (860-236-1275) to let us know if you can help set up, help on sale days, or help anytime.
-If your teen needs to fulfill community service hours, (we will sign school forms) we could use their help as well.
+Please email joanne (firstname.lastname@example.org) or bonnie (email@example.com) or call the office (860-236-1275) to let us know if you can help on sale days, or help anytime.
+If your teen needs to fulfill community service hours, (we will sign school forms), we could use their help as well.

 Come Join Emanuel Softball.